thewaiter/plymouth-theme-simply-dark/README.md

 ## Simply Dark

 *Simply Dark* is a theme for Plymouth, the boot splash tool for Linux.
 It's designed with Bodhi Linux in mind, but can be used in any installation that uses Plymouth.
+Derived from [the Dark Arch theme by Josep Sayol](https://github.com/jsayol/plymouth-theme-dark-arch "Dark Arch").

 Tentatively the [default plymouth theme for Bodhi Linux 5.0](https://github.com/BodhiDev/bodhi5packages/tree/master/bodhi-plymouth-theme "Bodhi Plymouth Theme").